-'''

-<subject uri = "http://example.com/people?id=12345&group=223" />
+<subject uri = "http://example.com/people?id=12345&group=223" /> may now be alternatively expressed as:

-'''

 The same flexibility was made available to properties with QCode or QCodeList attribute types in version 2.18.
 New URI sibling attributes (IRIType) were added to these properties by appending "uri" to the QCode name.
 For example @rendition gets a @renditionuri sibling, such that: